Skip to main content

 Additional Materials: Making and Responding to Objections Q&A

-TBLS certification and recertification hours: This course has been approved by the Texas Board of Legal Specialization for 1.0 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law and Family Law.
+MCLE/TBLS Information: The recorded webcast was approved for 1.0 hour of MCLE credit.
+This course has also been approved by the Texas Board of Legal Specialization for 1.0 hour of certification and recertification continuing legal education requirements for attorneys and paralegals in the specialty fields of Child Welfare Law and Family Law.

-Mark Briggs, Attorney at Law and Child Welfare Law Mediator, Michael Hull, Assistant County Attorney at the Harris County Attorney’s Office Appellate Division, and Lauren James, Chambers Attorney for the Texas First Court of Appeals in Houston, Texas discussed the obligations and duties of a trial attorney post-judgement and how to provide a smooth and successful handoff from trial to appellate counsel.
+On February 9, 2024, Mark Briggs, Attorney at Law and Child Welfare Law Mediator, Michael Hull, Assistant County Attorney at the Harris County Attorney’s Office Appellate Division, and Lauren James, Chambers Attorney for the Texas First Court of Appeals in Houston, Texas discussed the obligations and duties of a trial attorney post-judgement and how to provide a smooth and successful handoff from trial to appellate counsel.

 Recording: Navigating the Transition from Trial to Appellate Counsel